barty32/program-launcher/README.md

 [Utils]
 ;utils entries
 ```
 Each category is one section in .ini file and each section can contain any amount of entries.
-Entries are saved in zero-based index.
+Entries are saved in groups with zero-based index.
 Each entry can contain these values:
 - `Path` path to the target program
-- `Path64` path to 64-bit executable of the program (optional, contains `0` if not used)
+- `Path64` path to 64-bit executable of the program (optional, in versions before 2.2 contains `0` if not used)
-- `PathIcon` path to icon (in most cases same as `Path`)
+- `PathIcon` path to icon, since v2.2 it can be `$path`, that means it is same as the path
 - `IconIndex` index of the icon in file specified by `PathIcon`
 - `Name` displayed name
 - `Admin` run as admin
-- `AbsolutePaths` use absolute paths
+- `AbsolutePaths` use paths with fixed drive letter

 **Example:**
 ```